-With so many young people living with a chronic disease today -- about 7% by recent estimates -- colleges have gotten better at accommodating students with special medical needs.
+With so many young people living with a chronic disease today -- up to 17% by recent estimates -- colleges have gotten better at accommodating students with special medical needs.
 Leaning on your school's programs and services can make those first few months of college seem much less daunting.

 Checklist for Managing Your Condition

 Use this checklist for managing chronic disease at college.
-It will show you how to prepare before leaving home, where to turn for help while you're at school, and how to keep on top of your treatments so you can stay healthy and focused on what's most important -- your studies.
+It will show you how to prepare before leaving home, where to turn for help while you're at school, and how to stay on top of your treatments so you can focus on what's most important -- your studies.

 1. Get to know your college office of disability services.
 Visit this office at the beginning of your first semester.
 Let them know what special accommodations you'll need to help you get through the school year.
 You might request a single room or special diet.
 If you have trouble walking, you may need transportation.
 Let them know if you need someone to record or take notes for you during lectures, or if you need extensions on tests or papers.
 If your school doesn't have a disability office, ask the student services department to refer you to someone who can help you.